-Maximiliano Dvorkin is an economist at the Federal Reserve Bank of St. Louis.
+Maximiliano Dvorkin is a senior economist at the Federal Reserve Bank of St. Louis.
 His research focuses on labor reallocation and the effect of different economic forces on workers’ employment and occupational decisions.
 He joined the St. Louis Fed in 2014.
 Read more about the author and his work.

 The growing presence of robots may affect U.S. demand for routine manual jobs like assembly work.